openwisp/openwisp-docs/developer/contributing.rst

 <https://gitter.im/openwisp/general>`_.

-**You don't need to wait for the issue to be assigned to you.** Just check if there is anyone else actively working on it (eg: an open pull request with recent activity).
+**You don't need to wait for the issue to be assigned to you.** Just check if there is anyone else actively working on it (e.g.: an open pull request with recent activity).
 If nobody else is actively working on it, **just announce your intention to work on it by leaving a comment in the issue**.